M-o-liver/TEWTSIM/README.md

 For assistance with scenario development or technical implementation, please consult me at oliver.cross@forces.gc.ca

+## Contribution Guidelines

+We welcome contributions that enhance TEWTSIM's training value.
+However, remember:

+1. Maintain OPSEC at all times
+2. Follow CAF doctrine and training standards
+3. Submit pull requests for review before merging

+For assistance with scenario development or technical implementation, please contact oliver.cross@forces.gc.ca

 ## Acknowledgments

 This project is being developed to support the training initiatives of the Canadian Armed Forces, with particular focus on the needs of the Infantry School.
 Special thanks to Warrant Outar, Platoon Warrant of OPP at the Infantry School, for providing invaluable guidance and expertise throughout the development process.

 ## Disclaimer

-This application is a training tool and does not replace official Canadian Armed Forces doctrine or training programs.
+TEWTSIM is a training tool and does not replace official Canadian Armed Forces doctrine or training programs.
 All users must adhere to proper security protocols and handling of military information.

+---

+Developed with pride in support of the Canadian Armed Forces.

+"Semper Vigilans" 🍁